department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 One participant **wondered if the PACT Act benefits are any different from regular VA disability compensation**.
 The answer is "no"; the PACT Act just expands eligibility for existing benefits.

+One participant was **concerned about filing a supplemental claim because they might lose their current disability rating and compensation** because the VA looks at everything again.

+> *"Fears if you submit a supplemental claim, they look at everything and potentially lose benefits...have to...fight again for some of the things you have...That's always a fear for veterans.
+You file a supplemental claim, and all of a sudden they take away.
+And you feel like you're starting all over again.
+That's really what you're doing when you file a claim.
+I know there are better plenty of veterans that are afraid to file a supplemental claim" (p2).*

-A participant who's had a 100% disability rating for almost 10 years said that a Regional Office advised her to **wait to apply until it's been 10 years so VA can't change disability rating** because after 10 years, your rating is permanent and VA can't decrease the rating.
+A different participant who's had a 100% disability rating for almost 10 years said that a Regional Office advised her to **wait to apply until it's been 10 years so VA can't change their disability rating** because after 10 years, your rating is permanent and VA can't decrease the rating.

 Another participant is **waiting to apply until they hear about how to manage that with Combat-Related Special Compensation** (CRSC) because they don't want to file one claim and then have to submit another.
 He said that he realizes the impact of not applying right away, but that doesn't impact him a lot.